Electric vehicles take center stage at pared-back Paris show

 In the Chinese market, the world's largest, foreign carmakers “may suffer from competition more than they expected” from domestic brands, the Bernstein analysts wrote.

-Europe's auto industry is facing serious headwinds, first of all from shortages of parts such as semiconductors key to increasingly sophisticated automotive electronics.
+Europe's auto industry is facing serious headwinds, including shortages of parts such as semiconductors key to increasingly sophisticated automotive electronics.

 Car sales fell 9.9% for the first nine months of the year.
 On top of that, many economists are predicting a recession this winter.
 High energy costs due to the war in Ukraine and Russia cutting back natural gas supplies are robbing consumers of purchasing power.